-There is only one place to buy the real, the original Cronut at the shop of Dominique Ansel in New York City: Dominique Ansel Bakery (And now in London).
+There is only one place to buy the real, the original Cronut at the shop of Dominique Ansel in New York City: Dominique Ansel Bakery (And now in London and some other shops in the USA).
 There is also a black market on the internet so someone can buy a Cronut for you.
-This solution can be quite pricey, two Cronuts would cost you around $70, if you feel hungrier the dozen would cost you around $1000!
+This solution can be quite pricey, two Cronuts would cost you around $70 if you feel hungrier the dozen would cost you around $1000!
 I cannot believe it!

 Another solution is way cheaper, you can buy the “French Donut” made by one of its competitors Dominique Ansel named Olivier Dessyn.
 This French baker copied the product of Dominique Ansel by taking advantage of this new opportunity business with the trendy Cronut.
 It took him only five weeks to produce his own Cronut in order to compete with Dominique Ansel.
 The big plus of buying from him?
 You can get it without waiting hours outside in the early morning and you would not be limited to buying only two Cronuts!